facmachado/appsystk/README.md

 # appsystk

-System template using TCL/TK and Shell Script
+Simple example using Tcl/Tk and Bash

-Comming soon...
+License not mandatory.
+Download it and have fun.